Distributional Robustness Bounds Generalization Errors: Discussions and Conclusions

-This paper formally studies the concept system of \quotemark{distributionally robust optimization}.
-The connections among Bayesian methods, distributionally robust optimization methods, and regularization methods are established: i.e., \begin{enumerate} \item Bayesian models \eqref{eq:bayesian-method} are shown to be probably approximately distributionally robust (cf. Theorem \ref{thm:bayesian-method}); \item Under the selection of a Dirichlet-process prior in Bayesian nonparametrics \eqref{eq:bayesian-method}, any regularization method \eqref{eq:regularization-method} is equivalent to a Bayesian method \eqref{eq:bayesian-method} (cf. Theorem \ref{thm:regularization-method}); In a general setting where the non-parametric prior in \eqref{eq:bayesian-method} is not a Dirichlet process, a regularization method \eqref{eq:regularization-method} is a special case of a Bayesian method \eqref{eq:bayesian-method} (cf. Remark \ref{rem:regularization-method}). \end{enumerate} As a result, the three methods can be discussed in the unified distributionally robust optimization framework.
-In addition, a new perspective to characterize the generalization errors of machine learning models is shown: That is, generalization errors can be characterized using the distributional uncertainty of the nominal model (cf. Proposition \ref{prop:uniform-gen-bound}) or using the robustness measures of robust solutions (cf. Theorems \ref{thm:gen-error-absolute} and \ref{thm:gen-error-relative}).
-Generalization error bounds specified by robustness measures justify the rationale of distributionally robust optimization models; See Theorems \ref{thm:gen-error-absolute} and \ref{thm:gen-error-relative} and Corollaries \ref{cor:gen-error-absolute} and \ref{cor:gen-error-relative}.
-That is, by conducting distributionally robust optimizations that minimize robustness measures, generalization errors are also reduced.
-Since distributional robustness bounds generalization errors, the Bayesian method \eqref{eq:bayesian-method}, the DRO method \eqref{eq:dro-method}, and the regularization method \eqref{eq:regularization-method} are proven to generalize well.
+This paper formally studies the concept system of \quotemark{distributional robustness}, and the connections among Bayesian methods, distributionally robust optimization methods, and regularization methods are established; for a detailed and informative summary, see Appendix \ref{append:summary-of-relations}.
+In highlights, \begin{enumerate}[1)] \item Under the selection of a Dirichlet-process prior in Bayesian nonparametrics \eqref{eq:bayesian-method}, any regularization method \eqref{eq:regularization-method} is equivalent to a Bayesian method \eqref{eq:bayesian-method} (cf. Theorem \ref{thm:regularization-method}); in a general setting where the non-parametric prior in \eqref{eq:bayesian-method} is not a Dirichlet process, a regularization method \eqref{eq:regularization-method} is a special case of a Bayesian method \eqref{eq:bayesian-method} (cf. Remark \ref{rem:regularization-method});